ramkumarpj/belly-button-challenge/README.md

 The demographic section is updated with the info of the test subject

 ### OTU Bar chart
-The OTU bar chart displays top 10 OTUs
+The OTU bar chart displays top 10 OTUs of the test subject selected.

 ### Bubble Chart
 The bubbile chart displays the entire OTU dataset with OTU frequency determining the bubble size.